vyahello/devops-master-class/README.md

 4. Commit your changes (git commit -am 'Add some fooBar')
 5. Push to the branch (git push origin feature/fooBar)
 6. Create a new Pull Request

-### What's next

-All recent activities and ideas are described at project [issues](https://github.com/vyahello/devops-master-class/issues) page.
-If you have ideas you want to change/implement please do not hesitate and create an issue.

 **[⬆ back to top](#devops-master-class)**